Computer Science

 CSC 621 Biomedical Imaging and Analysis (Units: 3)

-Prerequisites for CSC 821: Graduate standing or consent of the instructor.
+Prerequisite for CSC 821: Graduate standing or permission of the instructor.

-Prerequisites for CSC 621: Upper-division standing; CSC 510 and MATH 325 with grades of C or better; GPA of 3.0 or higher; or consent of the instructor.
+Prerequisites for CSC 621: Upper-division standing; CSC 510*; MATH 225* or MATH 325* with grades of C or better; GPA of 3.0 or higher; or permission of the instructor.

 (CSC 821/CSC 621 is a paired course offering.
 Students who complete the course at one level may not repeat the course at the other level.)